ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 Hourly data stretching back to 1940 is 727,080 snapshots in time for each variable like temperature, precipitation, cloud cover, wind speed, etc. And at 0.25 degree resolution we have 1,036,080 locations.
 Together that's 753,836,544,000 or ~754 billion rows of data if indexed by time and location.
 That's a good amount of data.
 And as I found out, it's not trivial to quickly shove this data into a relational database, much less be able to query it quickly.

 I'm not sure if a relational database is the best way to work with this kind of clean, regular data.
 But I find it cumbersome to work with and query in the form in which it is distributed.
-The data is distributed as NetCDF[^1] files indexed by time which makes it easy to query the dataset at single points in time, but looking at temporal patterns is very slow as many files need to be read to pull out a single time series.
+The data is distributed as NetCDF[^netcdf-explanation] files indexed by time which makes it easy to query the dataset at single points in time, but looking at temporal patterns is very slow as many files need to be read to pull out a single time series.
 Complex geospatial queries, especially over time, will be slow and difficult to perform.
 Can analyze them using xarray, dask, Pangeo stack, etc.

-[^1]: Explain NetCDF.
+[^netcdf-explanation]: Explain NetCDF.

 For this post we'll just load in temperature, zonal and meridional wind speeds, total cloud cover, precipitation, and snowfall for each time and location so we'll use this table schema: